USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 Overview
 --------
+** >> Comment <<** Section 7 doesn’t really mention a couple of the input files: how to make the OCEAN file?
+Mention the GRIDDESC file and options to where to get this info (like MCIP)

 The core CMAQ programs that are needed to perform a basic air quality model simulation are [MCIP](#mcip), [ICON](#icon), [BCON](#bcon), and [CCTM](#cctm).
 The relationships among these programs are depicted within the green box in [Figure 7-1 CMAQ Core Programs](#Figure7-1).
 The blue boxes represent programs that are not part of the CMAQ distribution package but supply data necessary for an air quality simulation (emissions and meteorology data).
 The yellow boxes represent the standard CMAQ preprocessors: MCIP, ICON, and BCON.
 The red box represents the CMAQ chemistry-transport model (CCTM), the Eulerian air quality modeling component of CMAQ.
 Data flows between the CMAQ programs are represented in by arrows.
 The red arrows illustrate the flow of data from the CMAQ preprocessors and the emissions model to CCTM.
 The green arrows show the data feedbacks from CCTM to create initial and boundary conditions for nested simulations.
 The black arrow illustrates the connection between the meteorological model and MCIP.
 Finally, the blue arrow shows that the output from MCIP can be used to drive an emissions model.

-A meteorological model,such as [WRF‑ARW](http://www.wrf-model.org), generates gridded meteorology for input to both CMAQ and the emissions model.
+A meteorological model, such as [WRF‑ARW](http://www.wrf-model.org), generates gridded meteorology for input to both CMAQ and the emissions model.
 These data are processed for input to CMAQ using MCIP.

 An emissions model converts emissions inventories to gridded, hourly emissions formatted for CMAQ.
 The [SMOKE](http://www.smoke-model.org) emissions model is currently available for preparing emissions data for CMAQ.